teclone/rollup-all/README.md

 The build filename format for dist builds is `[filename].[env].[min]?.js`;

-Production build will strip out all development related codes, and vice versa.
+Production build will strip out all development related codes based on evaluation of `process.env.NODE.ENV`.

 for instance, the code sample below will be removed in production builds